-The Bank's Risk Appetite Statement describes the amount of risk the Bank wishes or to which it is able from a regulatory perspective to expose itself.
-The key metrics within the statement are expressed in either qualitative or quantitative form in relation to assets, liabilities, or capital.
+The Bank's Risk Appetite Statement describes the amount of risk to which the Bank with in constraints wishes to expose itself.
+The key metrics within the statement are expressed in either qualitative or quantitative form in relation to assets, liabilities, profitability, or capital, or various operational measures.
 The limits are applied to various metrics including product type, customer, currency, geographic split and industry.
 This section of the Pillar 3 disclosures describes the most significant elements of the Risk Appetite Statement.